Program Faculty and Administrators

 Format

-The NIH encourages multiple forms of RCR training, including formal courses (such as RCR-PS, GRAD 214, or CTSI RCR course), small-group discussions, and instruction by research training faculty members.
+The NIH encourages multiple forms of RCR training, including formal courses (such as the three offered by UCSF), informal small-group discussions, and instruction by research training faculty members.

 Subject Matter